neenus/json-to-env/README.md

 A utility to convert JSON objects into environment variables.

-This tool will flatten the JSON object and convert it into uppercase environment variables, setting the values in the `process.env` object and create a .env file in the root directory.
+This tool will flatten the JSON object and convert it into uppercase environment variables, setting the values in the `process.env` object and optionally creating a `.env` file.

 ---